BellerophonMobile/logberry/docs/motivations.md

  * On any modern platform with reasonable resources, you essentially always want to log at least some things.
 In many settings you may also want to move from production to debug levels of output without recompiling.
-The focus many C/C++ libraries place(d) on entirely compiling out verbose log statements is not critical.
-That said, report parameters that are expensive to generate should still be able to be skipped entirely.
+The focus that many C/C++ libraries place on entirely compiling out verbose log statements is largely misguided.
+That said, event data that is expensive to generate should still be able to be skipped entirely.

-Logberry certainly doesn't address all these points, and of course is imperfect in many ways, but these are the goals, design rationale, and ideas we're working to incorporate.
+Logberry certainly doesn't address all these points, and of course is imperfect in many other ways as well, but these are the goals, design rationales, and ideas we're working to incorporate.